aryansharma2k2/XINU-OS/README.md

 # Xinu OS

 XINU is a small Unix-like operating system originally developed by Douglas Comer for instructional purposes at Purdue University.
-As part of lab assignments, we had to re-implement or improve some aspects of XINU.
+As part of lab assignments in CSC501 Operating Systems, we had to re-implement or improve some aspects of XINU.
 It runs on a hardware emulator like QEMU.

 Process Tracers - Basic kernel programming practice on XINU OS.
 Wrote functions to trace all different system calls and log results.